 No matter how minor or serious your concerns regarding your dwelling may be, initially you must inform your landlord.

-Please note that while Council staff may assist with complaints concerning dangerous or insanitary buildings, we are not in the business for assisting in disputes over minor issues such as broken windows or locks, rotting carpet, old appliances, or such things as lease agreements or rental prices.
-Should you have any concerns or complaints over these area you should contact your landlord and Tenancy Services.
+Please note that while Council staff may assist with complaints concerning dangerous or insanitary buildings, we are not in the business of assisting in disputes over minor issues such as broken windows or locks, rotting carpet, old appliances - or mediating over lease agreements or rental prices.
+If you have any concerns or complaints over these area you should contact Tenancy Services.